The Best Einkorn Sourdough Bread Recipe

 1. Autolyse the Flour

 In a bowl, combine 500g of flour with 290g of warm water (~100°F), set aside the rest of water in a cup.
 Mix until shaggy with a Danish dough hook.
 Cover and let sit for 15 minutes.
+The rest of the water is meant to be added throughout the process as I’ll mention through the recipe.
+You should finish the water by the end of it.

 2. Add the Levain & Honey